- 1/4 cup boiling water

 - 1/4 teaspoon pepper

-- 6 center cut pork chops (1-1/4 inches thick) or 1 pork blade roast (3 to 4 pounds), boned for stuffing
+- 6 bone-in pork loin chops (1-1/4 inches thick) or 1 pork shoulder butt roast (3 to 4 pounds), boned for stuffing

-- 1. Pour water over raisins; set aside.
+- Pour water over raisins; set aside.
 In a saucepan, cook bacon until crisp; add celery and onion.
 Cook and stir for 2 minutes; remove from the heat.
-In a medium bowl, combine egg, salt, pepper, bacon mixture and raisins.
-Stir in crumbs and toss lightly.
+In a small bowl, combine the egg, salt, pepper and bacon and raisin mixtures.
+Add crumbs and toss lightly.

-- 3. If stuffing a roast, fill pocket in roast with stuffing.
-Tie roast with string and place on a rack in a shallow roasting pan. insert meat thermometer into center of meat.
-Roast at 325° for 1-3/4 to 2-1/4 hours or until the thermometer registers 160° for medium-well or 170° for well-done.
+- If stuffing a roast, fill pocket in roast with stuffing.
+Tie roast with string and place on a rack in a shallow roasting pan.
+Roast at 325° for 1-3/4 to 2-1/4 hours or until a thermometer reads 160°.
 Cover and let stand 10 minutes before carving.
 Yield: 6 servings (chops) or 8-10 servings (roast).

 "I love stuffed pork chops, and these were very good.
 Family gave them thumbs-up."